redhat-partner-solutions/vse-carslab-hub/core/argo-clusters/README.md

 ## Create a managed cluster set

-In order to manage the various K8S clusters, we create a `ManagedClusterSet` called **all-openshift-clusters** in Red Hat Advanced Cluster Management.
+In order to manage the various kubernetes clusters, we create a `ManagedClusterSet` called **all-openshift-clusters** in Red Hat Advanced Cluster Management for Kubernetes (RHACM).
 To add clusters in this clusterSet, we need to add the following label `cluster.open-cluster-management.io/clusterset=all-openshift-clusters` to the `ManagedClusters` to import.

 This clusterSet is then bound to a specific namespace, using a `ManagedClusterSetBinding`.
-This allows ACM to take action in these clusters through that namespace.
+This allows RHACM to take action in these clusters through that namespace.
 In our case, we will bound the clusterSet to `openshift-gitops` namespace, as this is where we will deploy ArgoCD ApplicationSet.

 Apply the following
 ```